vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

     100%|██████████| 22929/22929 [01:40<00:00, 228.94it/s]

-We now want to get similar products using the image feature data and we do so by first fetching the vector of the product we want to find similar products for and use this vector as input to the nearest neighbor search operator of Vespa.
+We now want to get similar products using the image feature data.
+We do so by first fetching the vector of the product we want to find similar products for, and use this vector as input to the nearest neighbor search operator of Vespa.
 First we define a simple get vector utility to fetch the vector of a given product *asin*.

 ```python